Projects

 Workshops & Clinics

-My workshops and clinics center process rather than prescription.
+My workshops and clinics prioritize process over prescription.

 Comments are closed.